lookmanbili/xe-architecture/README.md

 Key Components & Philosophy

-- Economic Optimization: By keeping experts pinned in System RAM and only "parking" them in VRAM for active inference, we bypass the need for multi-GPU setups or expensive high-VRAM enterprise hardware.
+- Economic Optimization: By keeping experts pinned in System RAM and only "parking" them in VRAM for active inference, we need less specialized hardware to achieve high-level results.
+This approach allows the system to bypass the need for multi-GPU setups or expensive, high-VRAM enterprise hardware, making "gazillion-parameter" logic accessible on standard consumer machines.

 - Hardware Awareness: The framework is built with full recognition of current PCIe bottlenecks and IO-latency hurdles.
 It is a "Starter" architecture—designed to be simple enough for initial testing but robust enough to be enhanced with asynchronous pre-fetching and logit-bias routing in future iterations.